 The life of a shoe depends on a variety of factors, including running style, weight, and how often they’re used.
 But in general, 300 to 500 miles is a good rule of thumb.

-So if you run 10 miles per week, your shoes could last eight months to a year.
-If you’re logging 20 miles per week, plan on replacing your running shoes every four to six months.
+So if you run 10 miles per week, your shoes could last 8 months to a year.
+If you’re logging 20 miles per week, plan on replacing your running shoes every 4 to 6 months.

 And if you see excessive wear patterns, holes, tears, or notice a decrease in footbed comfort, it’s probably time to grab a new pair of sneakers.